 (a) the landlord gave a notice of termination under section 48 in bad faith, the former tenant vacated the rental unit as a result of the notice or as a result of an application to or order made by the Board based on the notice, and no person referred to in clause 48 (1) (a), (b), (c) or (d) occupied the rental unit within a reasonable time after the former tenant vacated the rental unit;…”

 This particular situation (involving bad faith application to the Board) is fairly common, especially where the tenant was not happy to move.
-If your tenant wins their case, then you could be ordered to pay her the difference between the tenant’s old rent and their new rent for up to a year.
+If your tenant wins their case, as of September 1, 2021 you could be ordered to pay,

 You have to show your situation in context.
 This means explaining your timeline of when you moved in, and if the move in was delayed, what the reason was for the delay.
 If you rented one room for financial reasons, then you can show this and your expenses during the hearing (the tenant would also have to be given a copy of anything you introduce as evidence).